goldenfiredo/stafi-node/node/modules/stafi-voting/README.md

 - Commit-reveal votes

 ## Prevoting
 The prevoting stage marks the creation of a vote.
 Additionally, in this stage no voting can take place.
-This is currently being used by the [stafi-governance](modules/stafi-governance) module.

 ## Commit
 The commit stage is used for votes that require commit-reveal schemes.
 Within this stage, all participants submit commitments.
 After the commit phase, all participants should reveal.